 Dr. Fragomen explained the nature of my break, the long-term implications of each option available to me, and what the process would be for an ankle distraction.
 It was a very intimidating procedure, but with the preparation they gave me, I was hobbling around NYC in my external fixator for 3 months in the fall of 2012.
 Once it was removed, and I went through PT, I was able to get back to many of my previous activities.
 I couldn't run anymore, but I could golf, walk and hike long distances, and tear up the dance floor and feel perfectly fine the next day!

-My thanks to Drs.
-Fragomen and John Kennedy, as well as the entire team at HSS.
+My thanks to Dr. Fragomen, as well as the entire team at HSS.
 It was such a professional experience and I felt very well cared for throughout the whole process.